xmos/lib_mic_array/doc/rst/src/custom_filters.rst

 Using custom filters
 ====================

-When using the :cpp:class:`TwoStageDecimator <mic_array::TwoStageDecimator>` provided by the library, the :c:func:`mic_array_init_custom_filter` function is used to initialize a mic array instance with a custom 2-stage decimation filter.
+When using the :cpp:class:`Decimator <mic_array::Decimator>` provided by the library, the :c:func:`mic_array_init_custom_filter` function is used to initialize a mic array instance with a custom 2-stage decimation filter.

 .. note::

-  The custom filter provided to :c:func:`mic_array_init_custom_filter` must be compatible with the :cpp:class:`TwoStageDecimator
+  The custom filter provided to :c:func:`mic_array_init_custom_filter` must be compatible with the :cpp:class:`Decimator
-  <mic_array::TwoStageDecimator>` requirements.
+  <mic_array::Decimator>` requirements.
 Specifically, it must be a
   2-stage filter.
 The tap count and decimation factor for the first-stage decimator are fixed at ``256`` and ``32``, respectively, and the filter must be compatible with the :ref:`stage_1_filter_impl`.